darksidemilk/FogApi/docs/en-us/about_FogApi.md

 * Easiest method: Install from PSGallery https://www.powershellgallery.com/packages/FogApi `Install-Module -name fogApi`

 * Manual Method:
-* download the zip of this repo https://github.com/FOGProject/fog-community-scripts/archive/master.zip and extract it
+* download the zip of the repo and extract it
     * Or clone the repo using your favorite git tool, you just need the FogApi Folder this readme is in
 * Copy the FogApi folder this Readme file is in to...
     * For Windows Powershell v3-v5.1